scarlinj/Challenge_13-E-Commerce_Back-End/README.md

 - Create your database by running "source db/schema.sql" from the MySQL shell.
 From here you can add and edit data in that database.
 - Run "node seeds/index.js" at the command line if you wish to further test with the database provided.
 - Start server and connect to database by running "npm start" at your command line.
+    - navigate the SQL tables by typing:
+    - USE ecommerce_db;
+    - source db/schema.sql;
+    - SHOW TABLES;

 ## User Story